ananyasingh7/flashcard-gpt/README.md

 - Integration with PostgreSQL for data storage and retrieval
 - Exploratory integration with MongoDB for expanded functionality
 - Electron.js integration for desktop application development
+- Leverage the full functionality of what AWS has to offer

 ## Getting Started